 As noted above, Windows 11 is still new, and it has bugs and glitches that may prevent you from using the operating system properly.

 It’s pretty easy to install pending updates on Windows 11.
-To do so, head to Settings > Windows Update > Check for Updates.
+Head to Settings > Windows Update > Check for Updates to do so.
 Windows 11 will automatically scan for available updates and install them.

 2. Change the Power Plan Settings

-Incorrect Screen and sleep settings is the prominent reason for Windows 11 going to sleep automatically issue.
+Incorrect Screen and sleep settings are the prominent reasons for Windows 11 going to sleep automatically issue.
 You can easily fix this by following the steps we have shared.

 1. Click the Windows 11 Start button and select Settings.